ocf/ocfweb/ocfweb/docs/docs/services/lab/printing.md

 ## Printing refunds

 Pages are **not** normally refunded, except in cases of technical issues.
-In this case, you should talk with the Publications Center staff at the front desk for a refund.
+In this case, you should talk with the OCF Operations Staff at the front desk for a refund.

 ## Technical details